25 Homemade Dog Treat Recipes: 5 Ingredients or Less

 16. Pumpkin Carrot Bites / Pawsitively Pets

-This simple dog treat recipe is one of my favorites – it yields a bunch of great smelling, bite sized treats that are perfect for training rewards.
+This easy homemade dog treat recipe is one of my favorites – it yields a bunch of great smelling, bite sized treats that are perfect for training rewards.
 For this simple recipe you’ll need three fourths cup canned pumpkin, one egg, one fourth cup shredded carrots, and a cup of whole wheat flour.

 Four ingredients, 30-35 minute bake time.